sandboxxapp/ios-swiftui-programming-challenge/README.md

 ## App Requirements
 Create an application that displays a list of Vehicles and Starships in a single list.
 This application will be used by members of the Dark side and Jedi forces to lookup suitable vehicles for upcoming battles.

+* The sample app talks about Star Wars
+* App data can be fetched from the Star Wars API https://swapi.dev/documentation
 * Within the list, display the name of the Starship or Vehicle by Cargo Capacity in descending order.
 * Update the UI to distinguish Starship from a Vehicle
-    * Hint: Assets are already loaded on to the sample project
+    * Hint:Assets are already loaded on to the sample project for Vehicle type and Starship type
 * Do not load any UI until Vehicle and Starship data have been fetched from the API
 * Add a loading spinner that indicates the data is loading
-* App data can be fetched from the Star Wars API https://swapi.dev/documentation

 ## What we are looking for